steamclock/bluejay/README.md

 ### State Restoration

-Once your project has BLE accessories background mode enabled, you can choose to opt in to state restoration when you start your Bluejay session.
+Once your project has BLE accessories background mode enabled, you can choose to opt in to State Restoration when you start your Bluejay session.

 ```swift
 bluejay.start(backgroundRestore: .enable(yourRestoreIdentifier))